The Central European Review of Economics and Management

 https://ojs.wsb.wroclaw.pl/index.php/WSBRJ

 <p><strong>The Central European Review of Economics and Management (CEREM) </strong>focuses on state-of-the-art empirical and theoretical studies in the field of economics and management.
 It aims to create a platform for exchange of knowledge and ideas between research, business, governmental and other actors.
 Besides more traditional scientific papers, the journal welcomes conceptual papers, opinion papers and policy discussions from academic, corporate, governmental and civil society representatives.</p> <p>An important aim of <strong>CEREM </strong>is to stimulate open-minded discussion of new ideas, new applications of old ideas as well as development of interdisciplinary approaches to current challenges in economics and management.
 This is of particular importance in the substantial changes that have taken place and are expected to take place in the world, where shocks and surprises rather seem to become the standard.
 Topical economics and management focus areas are interdisciplinary, non-unified and on the move by nature.
 They include, but are not limited to issues regarding: sustainable development, emerging economies, European strategies, value chains, financial intermediation and managerial designs.</p> <p>In co-operation with the International Society of Intercommunication of New Ideas (ISINI, <a href="http://www.isini.info/" target="_blank" rel="noreferrer noopener">www.isini.info</a>), CEREM also aims „to create or recreate alternative paradigms that can help to formulate adequate policies to solve [current and future] problems.“ It is relevant „[t]o study systematically (using both theoretical and practical reason) the application of new ideas to problems of the real world of today and tomorrow in various existing social regimes“ as well as organizational and governance structures, taking into consideration „the diverse levels of development and historical circumstances.“</p> <p>The principle of double-blind peer review applies.
 Contributions should meet academic standards (Publish in CEREM and Research and Publication Ethics) and should be original so previously unpublished.
-Articles submitted to CEREM should not be under consideration for publication elsewhere.</p> <p> </p>WSB Merito University in Wroclawen-USThe Central European Review of Economics and Management2543-9472<p>The aim of CEREM is to make scientific work available in accordance with the principle of open access.
+Articles submitted to CEREM should not be under consideration for publication elsewhere.</p> <p>The journal operates on a continuous publication model.
+Articles are published individually as soon as they are ready, and are later grouped into quarterly issues for archival purposes.</p>WSB Merito University in Wroclawen-USThe Central European Review of Economics and Management2543-9472<p>The aim of CEREM is to make scientific work available in accordance with the principle of open access.
 The rules mentioned below are important, as they enable CEREM and its publisher, the WSB Merito University in Wroclaw, to distribute the scientific work to a wide public while complying with specific legal requirements, at the same time protecting the rights of the authors.</p> <p>The author transfers to the WSB Merito University in Wroclaw, free of charge and without territorial limitations, with all proprietary copyrights to the said piece of work in the understanding of the act of 4th February 1994 on copyrights and derivative rights (Journal of Laws of 1994, no. 24, item 83, as amended) on an exclusivity basis, i.e. the rights to:</p> <p>1.
 Make the piece of work in question available via the Digital Library established by the WSB Merito University in Wroclaw.<br />2.
 Produce, record and reproduce in multiple copies the piece of work using any techniques whatsoever, including printing, reprography, magnetic recording and digital processing, and particularly its reproduction by recording on CDs and similar data carriers,<br />3.
 Use fragments of the piece of work for promotional purposes in publications, promotional materials, the Internet and Intranet type networks managed by the WSB Merito University in Wroclaw.<br />4.
 Store the piece of work into computer databases managed by the WSB Merito University in Wroclaw.<br />5.
 Copy and reproduce the piece of work using photo-mechanic technologies other than those commonly known at the time of the signature hereof (photocopies, Xerox copies etc.),<br />6.
-Process the piece of work, transferring it into an electronic form, and distribute it on the Internet without limitations.</p>Title and contents
+Process the piece of work, transferring it into an electronic form, and distribute it on the Internet without limitations.</p>Social Investments and Regionalism as a Phase in the Development of Social Policy?

-Copyright (c) 2024 WSB Merito University in Wroclaw
+Copyright (c) 2025 WSB Merito University in Wroclaw

 https://creativecommons.org/licenses/by-nc-nd/4.0